Memmedud/Thesis-code/sim/spike/README.md

-TODO: Make this readme

-run ./setup.sh in bin-folder to set up spike, tollchain has to be installed first
+Run ./setup.sh in bin-folder to set up spike, toolchain has to be installed first

--/run.sh runs a given binary with a given arch in spike
+./run.sh runs a given binary with a given arch in spike.
+Example:

+    ./run.sh my_binary.elf rv_arch [VLEN]